EasyFinancialModels

 Build a startup cash flow forecast free

 The EasyFinancialModels Cashflow Forecasting tool builds a monthly, quarterly or annual forecast with a Startup template, a peak-funding-need figure and a closing-cash line that shows exactly when cash turns negative.
-It's free for a 3-year forecast with no sign-up.
+It's free for a 3-year forecast with just your email.
 Stress-test your collections, hiring and pricing, then download an editable Excel model to share with investors.